-Huntingdon Telemedicine CartA telemedicine cart that offers users a complete office in a lightweight, portable design
+Case Study: Huntingdon Telemedicine CartA complete office in a lightweight, portable design for consultations in real time

 In 2012 Thomas E. Uttley, MD, a psychiatrist with a large clinical practice, took an interest in the then still-emerging field of telemedicine.
 He found nothing that came close to what he envisioned, which was something more transportable than the COWs (computer on wheels) common in hospitals but with more capabilities than the devices that EMTs carry in the field to read and transmit vitals.
 In short, he wanted a mobile telemed cart for remote consultations in real time.
 After some initial attempts at building a prototype, Dr. Uttley brought the challenging project to Nottingham Spirk.